 What’s the biggest flaw of any iced drink?
 The ice will melt, making the drink become diluted and flat.
 So how does one solve that problem?
 By giving the gift of cold drinks without the disappointment of melted ice.
 Though mainly used for alcoholic drinks, this whiskey stone gift set can be used for any drink!
 Providing the coldness needed without the risk of dilution will be appreciated by anyone.
 Especially on those hot summer days when you want cold lemonade.

 Every home has its own unique and distinct smell.
 Whether it’s the new house smell of paint and cleaner.
-Or the lived in smell which varies from home to home.
+Or the lived-in smell which varies from home to home.
 Or the needs to be cleaned smell, each home has a scent signature that makes it feel like home.
-With this gift, your new neighbor can quickly rid their home of its previous smell, replacing it with the smells of a house that will making them feel more at home.
+With this gift, your new neighbor can quickly rid their home of its previous smell, replacing it with the smells of a house that will make them feel more at home.
 This is one of the best gifts for new neighbors to welcome them to the neighborhood.

 Variety is said to be the spice of life.
-As humans we crave new experiences, new destinations, and new flavors.
+As humans, we crave new experiences, new destinations, and new flavors.
 And what’s the best way to get a bit of all three rolled into one?
 With cooking!
 Each person has a different taste palette.
 So this set is sure to hit the taste buds of any new neighbor who loves to cook and experiment with flavor.
 And when those spices are gone, they can add new spices to the mix with ease.

 Have you ever played the SIMS?
 Do you remember how a random NPC would bring you a welcome to the neighborhood fruitcake of poor quality?
-Well don’t be like those NPC SIMS!
+Well, don’t be like those NPC SIMS!
 Throw that fruit cake out and give them something they will actually want to eat.
-This chocolate and nuts box is the perfect combination of sweet and salty to give them a sense of comfort and hospitality.
+This chocolate and the nuts box is the perfect combination of sweet and salty to give them a sense of comfort and hospitality.
 So this is the perfect way to say welcome to the neighborhood!

 Have you ever had that awkward moment where you had to ask a neighbor for a cup of sugar or flour or coffee?
 It’s hard enough to ask a neighbor you have known for years for any of those, let alone someone you don’t know.
 Help your new neighbor prevent that awkwardness with a gift that will remind them to buy those things.
 Unless your new neighbor is really hot and single, then let them come over and ask away!